webhintio/hint/packages/hint/docs/user-guide/development-flow-integration/travisci.md

 ### For other project types

-If your project is not a Node project or you don't want to modify your `package.json` you can add the file `.travis.yml` to your project:
+If your project is not a Node project or you don't want to modify your `package.json`, you can add a `.travis.yml` file to your project:

 ```yml
 language: python